-George Edward Chalmer Hayes, one of the 1954 Brown Decision attorneys, was born in 1894 in Richmond, Virginia.
+George Edward Chalmer Hayes, one of the 1954 Brown Decision attorneys, was born on July 1, 1894, in Richmond, Virginia.
 His father, attorney James H. Hayes, encouraged George to pursue both law and Republican politics.
 He earned his undergraduate degree at Brown University in 1915 and his law degree at Howard University School of Law in 1918.
-After working in private practice, Hayes became a Professor at the Howard Law School in 1924.
+After working in private practice, Hayes became a professor at the Howard Law School in 1924.
 Thirteen years later, he was chosen as the university’s first legal advisor.

-While at Howard, Hayes worked with Charles Hamilton Houston, who became Vice Dean of the Howard Law School from 1929 to 1935.
-Hamilton attracted a group of civil rights attorneys to the faculty including Thurgood Marshall, James Nabrit Jr., William Hastie, Spottswood Robinson, Robert Carter, and A. Leon Higginbotham Jr.
+While at Howard, Hayes worked with Charles Hamilton Houston, who was vice-dean of the Howard Law School from 1929 to 1935.
+Hamilton attracted a group of civil rights attorneys to the faculty, including Thurgood Marshall, James Nabrit Jr., William Hastie, Spottswood Robinson, Robert Carter, and A. Leon Higginbotham Jr.

 Hayes and Nabrit initially worked together as attorneys for the Consolidated Parents Group.
-Gardner Bishop founded the Group in 1948, after he and other parents became concerned about serious overcrowding at Browne Junior High, an African American school in the District.
-Nabrit and Hayes convinced Bishop greater pressure should be put on integrating schools.
+Gardner Bishop founded the group in 1948 after he and other parents became concerned about serious overcrowding at Browne Junior High, an African American school in the District.
+Nabrit and Hayes convinced Bishop that greater pressure should be put on integrating schools.
 Out of that effort came Bolling v.
-Sharp, one of the four companion cases to Brown v.
+Sharpe, one of the four companion cases to Brown v.
 Board of Education, with Hayes as the lead counsel.

-In 1962, Hayes became the first black member of the board of directors of the District of Columbia Bar Association and four years later, he became the first black director of the Metropolitan Washington Board of Trade.
+In 1962, Hayes became the first black member of the board of directors of the District of Columbia Bar Association, and four years later, he became the first black director of the Metropolitan Washington Board of Trade.
+He was also a member of Kappa Alpha Psi Fraternity.
 Hayes continued to be Howard University’s legal advisor and assisted Nabrit, who by then had become president of Howard, in his handling of the black power student uprising on campus in 1967.
 George E. C. Hayes died of pneumonia in Washington, D.C. on December 20, 1968.
 He was 74.